Eric Hosmer Player Props: Cubs vs. Nationals

 Eric Hosmer At The Plate

-- Hosmer is batting .250 with three doubles, two home runs and five walks.
+- Hosmer has three doubles, two home runs and five walks while batting .263.

-- Hosmer is batting .357 with one homer during his last games and is riding a five-game hitting streak.
+- Hosmer will look to extend his six-game hitting streak.
+He's batting .400 with one homer in his last outings.

-- Hosmer has reached base via a hit in 13 games this year (of 24 played), and had multiple hits in four of those games.

-- He has hit a long ball in two of 24 games played this season, and in 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.